 I will follow the model of the three estates of the realm as it is presented on the blog Poseidon Awoke: Realist.
 The first estate, the religious priesthood, is considered to have the qualities of femininity, short-term outlook, and coercion with speech.
 The second estate, the warrior-aristocrats, is considered to have the qualities of masculinity, a long-term outlook, and coercion with force.
 The third estate, the free commoners, is considered to have the qualities of being evolutionary, having a mid-term outlook, and coercion using remuneration.
-These three estates are easily traceable back to the three functions of Indo-European society: 1.
-Sovereignty, 2.
-Military, and 3.
-Productivity identified by Georges Dumézil.

 I will now present to you an allegory of the three estates model of Western Civilization using the